-We intend to develop properties in joint ventures with other persons or entities when circumstances warrant the use of this structure.
-The use of a joint venture vehicle creates a risk of a dispute with our joint venturers and a risk that we will have to acquire a joint venturer's interest in a development for a price at which or at a time when we would otherwise not purchase such interest.
-Our joint venture partners may have different objectives from us regarding the appropriate timing and pricing of any sale or refinancing of properties.
+In appropriate circumstances, we intend to develop and acquire properties in joint ventures with other persons or entities when circumstances warrant the use of these structures.
+We could become engaged in a dispute with any of our joint venturers.
+In addition, our joint venture partners may have different objectives from us regarding the appropriate timing and pricing of any sale or refinancing of properties.